 1 Chapter/Colony of Tau Epsilon Phi is at

 2 Chapter/Colony of Tau Epsilon Phi

 was founded on , and is the

 Chapter/Colony of Tau Epsil on Phi in order of establishment.

-3. The Charter members of my Chapter/Colony were:
+3. The Charter members of r my Chapter/Colony were:

 4. Before affiliation with Ta u Epsilon Phi, my Chapter/Colony was a local fraternity

-known as and was organized in

-5. The Chapter Publication is call
+5. The Chapter Publication is s called

 and it is issued a year.

 6. Brother is the chapter advisor.

 7 is the faculty advisor.

-8. My Chapter's five most o utstanding alumni and their achievements are:
+8. My Chapter's five most ou utstanding alumni and their achievements are: